organisciak/dissertation/document/4_posterior.md

 This is a very large amount of data, and a bottleneck that is likely not necessary for this study.
 Instead, a smaller sample will be collected with the following sampling strategy:

  1. A sample of boards is randomly selected
- 2. All pins that belong to the board sample are collected <!-- TODO1: What about other people's pins for the identical product? -->
+ 2. All pins that belong to the board sample are collected
+ 3. All pins that save the same source images are collected
- 3. User data for the sample board creators is collected
+ 4. User data for the creators of the sampled boards is collected
- 4. A second sample of boards is collected, with all the boards that the sampled pins belong to
+ 5. A second sample of boards is collected, with all the boards that the sampled pins belong to

 The exact size of the sample will be determined once I start collecting data.
-As a general rule, I would like to collect as much data as possible, while staying within a manageable file size and collection duration.
+As a general rule, I would like to collect as much data as possible, while staying within a manageable file size and crawling timeline.

 ### Evaluation